Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners

 \subsection{LogSumExp Pooling (LSE)}

-To compute the function $g$ and quantitatively evaluate the degree of semantic alignment between an image and a text prompt, we leverage LogSumExp (LSE) pooling~\citep{logsumexp} as a means of aggregating the attention maps generated by the cross-attention mechanism in our model.
-By using LSE pooling, we are able to take into account the relative importance of different image and text tokens in the attention map, rather than simply averaging or summing all elements in the map.
+To compute the function $g$ and assess the semantic alignment between an image and a text prompt quantitatively, we leverage LogSumExp (LSE) pooling~\citep{logsumexp} as a means of aggregating the attention maps generated by the cross-attention mechanism in our model.
+Rather than simply averaging or summing all elements in the map, we use LSE pooling to take into account the relative importance of different image and text tokens in the attention map.
 This has several benefits.
 Firstly, LSE pooling is able to handle large values and outliers in the attention map more robustly than other pooling methods, such as average or sum pooling.
 Secondly, LSE pooling is able to better preserve the ordering of values in the attention map, allowing for more interpretable and accurate matching scores.

-The attention map matrix is denoted as $A \in \mathbb{R}^{n \times m}$, where $n$ and $m$ are the number of image and text tokens, respectively.
+The attention map matrix is denoted as $A \in \mathbb{R}^{n \times m}$, where $n$ and $m$ are the number of image feature tokens and text tokens, respectively.
 The LSE pooling operator is defined as:

-Where $A_{i,:}$ represents the $i$-th row of the matrix $A$. $\lambda$ is a factor that determines how much to magnify the importance of the most relevant pairs of image region features and attended text sentence vectors.
+Where $A_{i,:}$ represents the $i$-th row of the matrix $A$. $\lambda$ is a factor that determines how much to magnify the importance of the most relevant pairs of image region features and attended text sentence vectors, which by default, we take the value of $1$.
 The LSE pooling operator computes the log sum of the exponentiated values in each row of the matrix, resulting in a vector of length $m$.

 The score for the image-text pair $(y, x)$ is then computed by averaging across-attention maps, denoted by